 Any Asian-style main course is great with these noodles.
 I often serve them with one of the following:

 They’re also good all on their own for a light meal, especially for lunch.
 And unlike regular pasta, they’re truly filling, even when eaten without protein.

 For anyone on a keto, low-carb or gluten-free diet, they are obviously a vast improvement over high-carb noodles.
 And since they’re pretty much 100% fiber, they are generally considered very healthy.

 There’s just one important caveat.
-For some people, shirataki noodles can cause unpleasant abdominal distress of varying degrees.
+In some people, these fibrous noodles can cause unpleasant abdominal distress of varying degrees.
 So start slowly.
-And if you experience gas, bloating or stomach ache, know that these noodles are sadly not for you.
+And if you experience gas, bloating or stomach ache, know that they are sadly not for you.

 If this is the case, you could try another tasty alternative to starchy noodles – spaghetti squash.
 Spaghetti squash sesame noodles are excellent, though not as good as shirataki sesame noodles.

 You can keep leftovers in the fridge, in an airtight container, for up to 5 days.
 Reheat them gently, in the microwave on 50% power.